Skip to main content

 Car problems

-Most common roadside emergencies aren’t only caused by snow
+Most common roadside emergencies are not just caused by snow

-When we think about winter driving, we often fixate on how to navigate on snow and ice.
+When we think about winter driving, we often focus on how to navigate driving on snow and ice.
 But BC winters can be a mixed bag that can dish out other challenging conditions on top of the white stuff.

 In addition to cars sliding off the road or getting stuck on ice, much of what BCAA Automotive Technicians see are dead batteries, frozen car locks and flat or underinflated tires.
-These vehicle breakdowns aren’t caused by snow specifically which tells us that other winter conditions, like cold temperatures, continuous rain and ice are enough of a challenge for drivers and our cars.
+These vehicle breakdowns aren't caused by snow, which tells us that other winter conditions like cold temperatures, heavy rain and ice are enough of a challenge for drivers and our cars.

 Top tips from BCAA Automotive Experts